cobbdzon/GCashPay/README.md

 - **IFSC Code:** IFSC code of the bank account mentioned above.
 - **Aadhaar Number:** Aadhaar Number which will be used for receiving payments.
 - **Mobile Number:** Mobile Number which will be used for receiving payments.

+## Additional Information
+This project is licensed under the terms of the MIT license.
+For more details, see the [LICENSE](LICENSE) file in the repository.

+The source code for this project is available on GitHub.
+You can access it [here](https://github.com/VaibhavSys/ManualMultiPay).